syng828/Progress-Tracker/README.md

 - Java: Used to store information into classes.
 - Android Studio: Used to make UI (includes concepts such as RecyclerView)

-This was built upon my previous repository, progressChecker made only in Java.
+This was built upon my previous repository, progressChecker made only in Java, which was created back in February.
 This project was made to gain a better understanding about how objects interact with user input.

-Completed: April 2023.
+Completed: March 28, 2023.
 Updated: July 2023.

 Download the app in releases with an Android device to test it out yourself!